conda-forge/spaghetti-feedstock/README.md

 Summary: SPAtial GrapHs: nETworks, Topology, & Inference

-Spaghetti is an open-source python library for the analysis of network-based spatial data.
-Originating from the network module in [PySAL](http://pysal.org) (Python Spatial Analysis Library), it is under active development for the inclusion of newly proposed methods for building graph-theoretic networks and the analysis of network events.
+Spaghetti is an open-source Python library for the analysis of network-based spatial data.
+Originating from the network module in [PySAL](http://pysal.org) (Python Spatial Analysis Library), it is under active development for the inclusion of newly-proposed methods for building graph-theoretic networks and the analysis of network events.